 State tax rates and rules for income, sales, property, estate, and other taxes that impact retirees.
 Go to Retiree Tax Map Missouri Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Mixed Tax Picture It's easy to see why the Show-Me State gets a "mixed" tax rating for retirees.
 For the three major taxes—income, sales and property taxes—state and local levies are neither very high nor very low.
 For income taxes, Missouri doesn't tax Social Security benefits for many taxpayers.
 Taxpayers may also qualify for exemptions on public and private pensions, subject to income limits.
 But note that if you do have taxable income, the top rate kicks in quickly: 5.4% on income over $8,584 (for 2020).Missouri's state sales tax rate is rather low.
 However, local sales tax rates can be high.
 So, overall, sales tax levies in Missouri are a bit above average, but not by a lot.On the other hand, the median property tax rate in Missouri is slightly below average.
 Plus, some seniors may qualify for a property-tax credit.
-State Sales Tax 4.225% state levy.
-Localities can add as much as 5.39%, and the average combined rate is 8.14%, according to the Tax Foundation.
-Food that qualifies for the federal supplemental nutrition assistance program (SNAP) and is intended for home consumption is taxed at 1.225%; local tax is also due.
-Income Tax Range Low: 1.5% (on taxable of income of $103 or more)High: 5.9% (on more than $9,253 of taxable income)Kansas City and St. Louis have an earnings tax.
+Income Tax Range Low: 1.5% (on taxable income of $107 or more)High: 5.4% (on more than $8,584 of taxable income)Kansas City and St. Louis also impose an earnings tax.
 Taxation of Social Security Benefits Social Security benefits are not taxed for married couples with a federal adjusted gross income less than $100,000 and single taxpayers with an AGI of less than $85,000.
 Taxpayers who exceed those income limits may qualify for a partial exemption on their benefits.
-Exemptions for Other Retirement Income Up to $6,000 of federally-taxed income from private retirement plans is exempt for single filers with federal adjusted gross income of $25,000 or less.
-For joint filers with federal AGI of $32,000 or less, up to $12,000 is exempt.Up to $37,720 (2018 amount) of federally-taxed income from government retirement plans is exempt for single filers with federal AGI of $85,000 or less and joint filers with federal AGI of $100,000 or less.Military pensions and Railroad Retirement benefits are fully exempt.
+Tax Breaks for Other Retirement Income Up to $6,000 of federally-taxed income from private retirement plans is exempt for single filers with federal modified adjusted gross income of $25,000 or less.
+For joint filers with federal MAGI of $32,000 or less, up to $12,000 is exempt.Up to $39,014 (2020 amount) of federally-taxed income from government retirement plans is exempt for single filers with federal AGI of $85,000 or less and joint filers with federal AGI of $100,000 or less.Military pensions and Railroad Retirement benefits are fully exempt.
 Sales Tax 4.225% state levy.
-Localities can add as much as 5.763%, and the average combined rate is 8.25%, according to the Tax Foundation.Groceries: Taxable (1.225% state rate; additional local taxes may apply)Clothing: TaxableMotor Vehicles: TaxablePrescription Drugs: Exempt Real Property Taxes In Missouri, the median property tax rate is $930 per $100,000 of assessed home value.Tax breaks for seniors: The Missouri Property Tax Credit Claim gives credit to certain senior citizens and disabled individuals for a portion of the real estate taxes or rent they have paid for the year.
-The credit is for a maximum of $750 for renters and $1,100 for owners who occupied their homes during the period being claimed.
+Localities can add as much as 5.763%, and the average combined rate is 8.25%, according to the Tax Foundation.Groceries: Taxable (1.225% state rate; additional local taxes may apply)Clothing: TaxableMotor Vehicles: TaxablePrescription Drugs: Exempt Real Property Taxes In Missouri, the median property tax rate is $930 per $100,000 of assessed home value.
+A Missouri income tax credit helps seniors age 65 and older cover a portion of the property taxes or rent they have paid for the year.
+The maximum credit amount is $750 for renters and $1,100 for homeowners.
 The actual credit is based on the amount of real estate taxes or rent paid and total household income.
 Single homeowners must have a total household income of $30,000 or less ($27,500 or less for renters), while married couples filing a joint return must have a total household income of $34,000 or less ($29,500 or less for renters).
 Annual Car Taxes and Fees An annual vehicle property tax based on the car's value is imposed.
 Estate and Inheritance Taxes No estate or inheritance tax.